algenty/flowcharting-repository/README.md

 # Flowcharting for Grafana

 ## About
-Flowcharting is a plugin for grafana, it allows to display complexe diagrams draws with [draw.io](https://draw.io/) like :
+Flowcharting is a plugin for grafana.
+It aims to display complexe diagram draws with [draw.io](https://draw.io/).
+Few examples :
-  * Technical architecture schema.
+  * Technical architecture schema
-  * Diagrams.
+  * Diagrams
-  * Organic plans.
+  * Organic plans
-  * Floorplans.
+  * Floorplans
-  * ULM plan.
+  * UML plan
   * ...

 Change color and display values in your charts according to states and levels